 To give an example, if the minority owner is employed by the business itself, the majority owner would be able to terminate that employment.
 Due to the fact that one of the key benefits for minority owners in a small business setting is employment, this can take away the main reason for the minority owner to remain invested.
 To put it simply, a 51 owner can make the 49 owner want to leave the business.

 There are, however, some legal protections for minority owners when it comes to abuses by majority owners.
-Either way, both parties should consult with a business or corporate lawyer to better understand their legal rights and the best course of action.
+Either way, both parties should consult with a business or corporate attorney to better understand their legal rights and the best course of action.